alex-calderwood/spindle/README.md

 # Spindle - (work in progress)

-Machine-human cowriting is still in a nascent stage.
 Spindle is a tool that for interactive, branching fiction writing.
+Machine-human cowriting is still in a nascent stage - but what can we do with new advents in large language models?

 ![Spindle](spindle.png)